 The problems with this tool are that it is too long to use intuitively as a brush head, and anyway the brush head keeps getting knocked out of place. because it's also a crevice tool, and a Micro-sized one at that, the opening to it is also, naturally, smaller than you'd like.

 If this is your second Dyson, you could of course use the brush tool from your larger model though, right?
 Wrong!
 Dyson has re-engineered the tube and all tools of the Micro so they are more compact.
 That's great for saving a bit of space – although only a tiny bit of space, really – but it means no other Dyson attachments can be used on the Micro, and no Micro attachment will work on any other existing Dyson.
 So that's annoying.

 Considering that dusting and dealing with small spills are pretty much the raison d'etre of the Micro, I hereby urge Dyson to make a proper brush tool for it, pronto.

-The good news, heads-wise, is that the Micro Fluffy Head is very good for its size, and the Mini Motorised Tool, which is primarily for doing upholstery, is excellent.
+The good news, heads-wise, is that the Micro Fluffy Head is very good for its size, and the Mini Motorised Tool – primarily for doing upholstery, but you could use it on small rugs at a push – is excellent.